clingoram/dailymovie/README.md

 # dailymovie
-a simple website made by NodeJS and MySQL
+a simple website made by Express

+IDE: Visual Studio 2017